 In fact, the House budget:

-- Reduces non-defense discretionary spending by 1.5% from the President's budget blueprint, but still provides for an increase at the rate of inflation plus 2% to make up for years of failure to invest in our global competitiveness.
+- Reduces non-defense discretionary spending to its lowest level as a percent of the economy in nearly half a century, and by 1.5% from the President's budget blueprint, but still provides for an increase at the rate of inflation plus 2% to make up for years of failure to invest in our global competitiveness.

 We can't afford to wait.
 Failure to reform and invest produced eight years of the slowest job growth in three quarters of a century.